MProuts/MProuts.github.io/source/_posts/2014-05-18-hello-bower.markdown

 ```

 Use this command to list all packages installed on a given project.
 Again, the list of
-installed packages will vary on a project-to-project basis.
+installed packages will vary on a project-by-project basis.